karanpandya12/Region_Proposal_Network/README.md

 ## What are Region Proposal Networks?
 Region Proposal Networks (RPNs) are "attention mechanisms" for the object detection task, performing a crude but inexpensive first estimation of where the bounding boxes of the objects should be.
 They work through classifying the initial anchor boxes into object/background and refine the coordinates for the boxes with objects.
-Later, these boxes can further refined and tightened by the instance segmentation heads as well as classified in their corresponding classes.
+Later, these boxes can further refined and tightened by the instance segmentation heads as well as classified in their corresponding classes. <br><br>
+An extension called Faster RCNN to perform object detection and classififcation can be found in my repository: [Faster_CNN](https://github.com/karanpandya12/Faster_RCNN.git)

 ## Dataset
 A subset of the COCO dataset was used containing data of 3 classess namely, Vehicles, People and Animals.
 Here are some example images from the dataset: <br>